martinohmann/kickoff/docs/configuration.md

 ## Project specific configuration

-The `email`, `owner` and `host` configuration fields are useful to be able to create project specific links or copyright notices in skeleton templates.
+The `owner` and `host` configuration fields are useful to be able to create project specific links in skeleton templates.
+The `owner` will also be injected into the `[fullname]` field of a `LICENSE` file, if you are choosing to automatically include one upon project creation, see the next section for configuring a default project license.

-### Configuring a default `license`
+### Configuring a default project `license`

 If you want to set a default license that is used for every new project (unless overridden), you can set that in the `license` field of the `project`